 - Before you begin to cook, prep all the veggies, mix together the sauce, and prep the garnishes.

 - Preheat a very large skillet (15″ or bigger) over medium high heat.

 - When the pan is hot but not smoking, add 2 Tablespoons of avocado oil to the pan along with the diced onions.
 Sauté the onions until they’ve softened with some browned edges.

-- Add the bell pepper, zucchini, carrots, and garlic to the pan and sauté for 2-3 minutes or until the veggies are crisp tender.
+- Add the bell pepper, carrots, zucchini, and garlic to the pan.
+Sauté for 2-3 minutes or until the veggies are crisp tender.

 - You can add the remaining tablespoon of avocado oil at any point during the stir frying process if the pan seems dry, or the veggies start to stick.

 - Add the grated cauliflower to the pan and sauté another 2-3 minutes or until the cauliflower begins to soften.
 Next add the eggs, cook until the eggs are done and thoroughly mixed in.